Larnaca - a small port town, which has recently enjoyed great popularity among tourists.

 About a hundred workers were involved in the collection of salt.
 Wages depend on the number of the assembled product.
 There are two categories of the quality of the resulting salt: Good and higher.
 The extraction of salt was a state monopoly.
 Anastasios Stasys cites data according to which, for example, in 1982 has been collected ten thousand tons of salt cost almost 750.000 pounds.

 Today, salt is not collected.
 This is largely explained by the contamination of the lake and surrounding areas.
 However, Salt Lake does not cease to play an important role in the life of Larnaca.
 Only now it is not economic, and aesthetic.
 National interest is expressed no longer in the amount of earnings, and in an effort to preserve this natural phenomenon.

-Many tourists and locals gather in the winter from its shores to admire the almost immovable water surface reflecting the shape, color and shadow; in the graceful flamingos have chosen this place to their wintering grounds.
-And on hot days, you can hide from the sun in the eucalyptus grove that stretches around Aliki.
-It is often the environmentalists sounded the alarm over the state of the lake - at the moment it is causing some concern.
-Government agencies developed a program for the protection of the ecological environment of the area.
-Only its consistent implementation will keep the salt lake - an amazing, created by nature itself, the decoration of Larnaca.
+A lot of tourists and local residents gather in winter at its shores to admire the almost immovable water surface, reflecting shapes, colors and shadows; on the graceful flamingos, who took a fancy to this place for their wintering.
+And in hot days you can hide from the sun in the eucalyptus grove that stretches near Aliki.
+More than once environmentalists have already sounded an alarm about the state of the lake - at the moment it causes certain concerns.
+State programs have developed a program to protect the ecological environment of the area.
+Only her consistent holding will save the Salt Lake - an amazing, created by nature, decoration of Larnaka.

 On the western shore of the lake is the Hala Sultan Tekke Mosque - one of the few Muslim shrines erected in honor of the woman.
 As if in a mirror reflects an oasis of Umm Haram in the lake from December to March.